PARAMANU-GANITA: Can Small Math Language Models Rival with Large Language Models on Mathematical Reasoning?

 \section{Introduction}

-Pretrained Large Language Models (LLMs) (LLaMa \citep{touvron2023llama}, LLaMa-2, \citep{touvron2023llama2}, PaLM \citep{chowdhery2022palm}, Falcon \citep{almazrouei2023falcon}, Code LlaMa \citep{rozière2024code}, MPT \footnote{\href{https://www.databricks.com/blog/mpt-7b}{https://www.databricks.com/blog/mpt-7b}}, etc.) have demonstrated multi-dimensional abilities, such as in open-ended dialogue or instruction following \citep{ouyang2022training} capabilities and being typically generalist language models balancing the performance across the entire distribution of natural language tasks.
-However, these generalist models are humongous in size and requires million dollars to train aside from high engineering inference cost involved.
-Traditionally, to optimize performance within specific domains such as finance \citep{wu2023bloomberggpt}, medicine \citep{singhal2023expertlevel}, etc., these models have been continued trained on domain specific data.
-However, domain specific continual pretraining of LLMs are also very expensive to our opinion.
-For employing a domain-specific LLM, lot of computation and inference costs are involved along with high requirement of GPUs.
+Pretrained Large Language Models (LLMs) such as LLaMa \citep{touvron2023llama}, LLaMa-2, \citep{touvron2023llama2}, PaLM \cite{JMLR:v24:22-1144}, Falcon \citep{almazrouei2023falcon}, Code LlaMa \citep{rozière2024code}, MPT \citep{databricksIntroducingMPT7B}, etc. have demonstrated multi-dimensional abilities, such as in open-ended dialogue or instruction following capabilities \citep{ouyang2022training}.
+Being typically generalist language models balancing the performance across the entire distribution of natural language tasks.
+However, these generalist models are humongous in size and requires millions of dollars to train aside from high engineering inference cost involved.
+Traditionally, to optimize performance within specific domains such as finance \citep{wu2023bloomberggpt}, medicine \citep{singhal2023expertlevel}, etc., these models have been continually trained on domain specific data.
+However, domain specific continual pretraining of LLMs are also very expensive as a lot of computation and inference costs are involved along with high requirement of GPUs.